unicode-org/cldr/docs/ldml/tr35-keyboards.md

 Keyboard use can be challenging for individuals with various types of disabilities.
 For this revision, the committee is not evaluating features or architectural designs for the purpose of improving accessibility.
 Such consideration could be fruitful for future revisions.
 However, some points on this topic should be made:

 1. Having an industry-wide standard format for keyboards will enable accessibility software to make use of keyboard data with a reduced dependence on platform-specific knowledge.
 2. Some features, such as multiTap and flicks, have the potential to reduce accessibility and thus should be discouraged.
 For example, multiTap requires pressing keys at a certain speed, and flicks require a more complex movement (press-and-flick) beyond a simple tap.
+Alternatively, inclusion of accessible methods of generating the same outputs (for example, simple keys on an additional layer), should be considered.
 3. Public feedback is welcome on any aspects of this document which might hinder accessibility.

 ## <a name="Definitions" href="#Definitions">Definitions</a>